TaizAlves/TaizAlves/README.md

 You can reach me @ [LinkedIn](https://www.linkedin.com/in/taiz-alves-664a081/)

- - 📚 I´m currently a happy Artificial Intelligence´s Post Graduation student
+ - 📚 I´m currently a happy Data Science´s student @Tera ( Diversitera- XPInc.
+Scholar)
+ - 📚 I´m finishing a Post Graduation in Artificial Intelligence (mai/22)
- - 👩‍💻 I´m currently learning more about Node.js
+ - 👩‍💻 I´m currently learning more about time series and NLP